datanelson518/Horse-Wager-Marketing-Evaluation/README.md

 ##### Interpretation

 What is immediately apparent is that the southern states of Kentucky and Florida have the highest contribution to the bet counts with California a close third.
-Also April again saw a jump in bet counts after the previous two months saw decreases in all states with the largest increase coming from Kentucky.
+Also, April again saw a jump in bet counts after the previous two months saw decreases in all states with the largest increase coming from Kentucky.

 <p align="center">
   <img width="1200" height="500" src="plots/wagers_state.png">